Enhance Your Career with a Master's in Applied Mineral Exploration

 You can find more information on how to apply in our step-by-step guide for Canadian students and for International students, along with more details on admission requirements on our Graduate Admissions page.

-Have a question that wasn't answered in the FAQ?
+Have a question that wasn't answered?

-Get in touch with the Program Director, Lisa Gibson, P.Geo, by filling out the form below.
+Download our program pamphlet or get in touch with the Program Director, Lisa Gibson, P.Geo, by filling out the form below.

 Interested in Applied Mineral Exploration?